AnilTanwarMI/GST-Number-Search-API/README.md

 # Search GST TaxPayer API
-GST TaxPayer API by [Master India](https://www.mastersindia.co/) helps the customer to integrate the [GST search tool](https://www.mastersindia.co/gst-number-search-and-gstin-verification/) on their website or application.
+GST TaxPayer API by [Masters India](https://www.mastersindia.co/) helps the customer to integrate the [GST number search API](https://www.mastersindia.co/gst-number-verification-api-bulk-utility/) on their website or application.
 Using this API user can know the details of GSTIN Number  and other details too for example date of registration, type of business, type of taxpayer ( regular or quarterly based), name of the city where the GSTIN was registered in and also the status of taxpayer (active or inactive whichever the case may be.)

 **API Method**: GET
 URL:https://commonapi.mastersindia.co/commonapis/searchgstin